rickstaa/stable-learning-control/docs/source/usage/saving_and_loading.rst

 * on line 17, we import the model weights.
 * on line 18-19, we load the saved weights onto the algorithm.

-Additionally, each algorithm also contains a :obj:`~stable_learning_control.control.algos.pytorch.lac.LAC.restore` method, which serves as a wrapper around the :obj:`torch.load` and  :obj:`torch.nn.Module.load_state_dict` methods.
+Additionally, each algorithm also contains a :obj:`~stable_learning_control.algos.pytorch.lac.LAC.restore` method, which serves as a wrapper around the :obj:`torch.load` and  :obj:`torch.nn.Module.load_state_dict` methods.

 .. _load_tf2_policy: